-3.2 CONESTOGO RIVER BRIDGE #5 BRIDGE HISTORY
+3.2 CONTESTOGO RIVER BRIDGE #6 HISTORY

-The road that would become Highway 9 it followed an already established local route which was identified in early Township maps in the 1850's and 1860's (Figure 2).
+This section of Wellington Road 109 first opened in the 1930s as Provincial Highway 9, but it followed an already established local route which was identified in early Township maps in the 1850's and 1860's (Figure 2).
 The 1861 Map of Wellington County, 1877 Historical Atlas of the Wellington County, and the 1906 Historical Atlas of Wellington County also depict the road and surrounding large lots, but do not identify bridge crossings on the maps (Figure 3-5).
+The current Conestogo River Bridge #6 was constructed in 1931 (MSIF, 2017).
+The 1954 aerial photograph provides an obscured depiction of a bridge at this location.
+However, the photograph does depict the agricultural use of the surrounding area and the development of the Village of Arthur west of the study area (Figure 6).